matwilso/matwilso.github.io/_posts/gpt-sim.md

 It now also seems pretty clear that we should actually be worried about these questions.
 Starting now (the second best time to plant a tree, and all).

-Feels like we ought to start buckling down more.
+It feels like we ought to start buckling down more.
 On safety / alignment, on thinking hard about the future we want.
 On dealing with bad/biased data, to prevent our powerful YouTube-GPT model becoming an anti-Vax Flat-Earther.
 To start learning how to optimize for human preferences and values rather than cold fixed objectives.